rcschaff82/cwp_shoutcast2/README.md

 You should now have a new menu on the right side of the CWP Admin area called ShoutCast2

 TODO List:

 Automatic Configuration of CSF Firewall

+Add option for Multiple IPs (Current listens on all IP's